Speakers

 Gwen Jackson-Johns

-Senior Consultant, DNVGwen Jackson-Johns is a Senior Consultant in DNV’s Energy Strategy Advisory team, specialising in low‑carbon energy systems and the transition to net zero.
+Gwen Jackson-Johns is a Senior Consultant in DNV’s Energy Strategy Advisory team, specialising in low‑carbon energy systems and the transition to net zero.
 With an MEng in Chemical and Energy Engineering from the University of Leeds, Gwen joined DNV in 2019 and has since developed expertise across hydrogen, CO₂ transport and storage, and future fuels integration.

 She has led and supported a wide range of projects, including hydrogen storage assessments, hydrogen smart‑meter readiness, and regional hydrogen infrastructure planning.
 Her experience in carbon capture and storage spans technical and commercial evaluations of intermittent CO2 emitters as well as guidance on non‑pipeline CO₂ transport solutions looking at the key considerations for emitters located outside major industrial clusters seeking to adopt NPT solutions in the UK.
 Gwen has also supported the development of an IOGP lifecycle assessment guidance document designed to evaluate net CO₂ emissions to the atmosphere from CCS projects.